astronomer/astronomer-processing-user-feedback/README.md

 ### Run the project locally

+1. Create a new file called .env in the root of the cloned repository and copy the contents of .env_example into it.
+Fill out the placeholders with your own values for `BUCKET`, `ORG_ID`, `CLOUD_ID`, `HF_TOKEN` & `ANYSCALE_CLI_TOKEN`

-1. In the root of the repository, run `astro dev start` to start up the following Docker containers.
+2. In the root of the repository, run `astro dev start` to start up the following Docker containers.
 This is your local development environment.

     - **Postgres**: Airflow's Metadata Database.
     - **Webserver**: The Airflow component responsible for rendering the Airflow UI.
 Accessible on port `localhost:8080`.
     - **Scheduler**: The Airflow component responsible for monitoring and triggering tasks
     - **Triggerer**: The Airflow component responsible for triggering deferred tasks

+    Note that after any changes to .env you will need to run astro dev start for new environment variables to be picked up.

 3. Access the Airflow UI at `localhost:8080` and follow the DAG running instructions in the [Running the DAGs](#running-the-dags) section of this README.
 You can run and develop DAGs in this environment.